vsnupoudel/HairSegmentation-using-Semantic-Segmentation/README.md

 # HairSegmentation
-Hair Segmentation Project in Python
+Hair Segmentation Project in UNET ( Deep CNN with pooling and upsampling mechanism)